One of the world’s most deadly diseases

 Democratic Republic of Congo (DRC) declared its tenth outbreak of Ebola in 40 years on 1 August 2018.
 The outbreak is centred in the northeast of the country, in North Kivu and Ituri provinces.
 With the number of cases having surpassed 3,000, it is now by far the country's largest-ever Ebola outbreak.
 It is also the second-biggest Ebola epidemic ever recorded, behind the West Africa outbreak of 2014-2016.

 During the first eight months of the epidemic, until March 2019, more than 1,000 cases of Ebola were reported in the affected region.
 However, between April and June 2019, this number doubled, with a further 1,000 new cases reported in just those three months.
-Between early June and the beginning of August, the number of new cases notified per week was high, and averaged between 75 and 100 each week; since August, this rate has slowly declined, but the outbreak is still not under control.
+Between early June and the beginning of August, the number of new cases notified per week was high, and averaged between 75 and 100 each week; since August, this rate has been slowly declining.
+70 cases were identified throughout all of October.
+Although remaining comparatively low, this figure has fluctuated throughout the end of 2019 into early 2020; in December, cases sharply rose from 11 cases reported per week to 24 cases the following week, before stabilising back down to 14 cases per week by the end of the year.

 MSF is supporting the Ebola response through patient care in four Ebola Treatment Centres in Bunia, Beni, Goma, and Mwenga, numerous decentralised isolation/transit zones and infection prevention and control activities (IPC) and support to vaccination activities.